Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 10:50
 Modified the code since I was having an error that involved the return view of one of the methods in the controller.
 After modifying the code and running it again, the project is finished and I conclude to call it an end...

+//         Part 3         //

+-- 2023-11-14

+Created the Category.cs and CoverType.cs Classes inside CristianBooks.Models and modified it's content to create a new database for products...